tecracer/cdk-templates/ec2-instanceconnect/README.md

 There are two stacks, the vpc and the instance itself.
 With deploy (`task deploy`) the first time the vpc stack will be deployed as a dependency.

 The tasks `diff` and `deploy` now only work on the instance stack.
-If you change the name of the instacne stack, do not forget to update in `Taskvars.yml`
+If you change the name of the instance stack, do not forget to update in `Taskvars.yml`

+## Environment Variables

+The instance will be started with the ssh key set in `KEYNAME`.
+So try `export KEYNAME=blog` if you have an ssh key named "blog".

 ## EC2 instance aws cli